 \subsection{The model}

 We consider the classic model of the {\em discrete noisy channel}.
 The channel has a finite set of input and output symbols and known transition probabilities that represent the possible communication successes and errors.
-The channel may also be used repeatedly, with independent errors, which we study for the important case of the binary channel that has only two symbols, the codewords are then fixed-length sequences of bits.
+The channel may also be used repeatedly, with independent errors.
+In the important case of the binary channel that has only two symbols, the codewords are then fixed-length sequences of bits.

-The model of the noisy channel is due to Shannon (1948), who pioneered information theory, which has been crucial for the design of reliable data communication with devices that range from space probes to disk drives.
-These engineering efforts typically aim for ``codes'' that have a good reliability and rate of information transmission (see Cover and Thomas, 1991; Callager, 1968; MacKay, 2003).
-We ask a different question: Given a communication protocol defined by a code, do sender and receiver have an incentive to follow this protocol?

-Using game theory, we study this question with a sender-receiver game where the interests of sender and receiver are aligned.
-One of finitely many states of nature is chosen at random.
-The sender is informed the state and transmits a signal via a discrete noisy channel to an uninformed receiver who makes a decision.
+In our sender-receiver game, nature chooses one of finitely many states at random according to a prior probability.
+The sender is informed of the state and transmits a signal via the discrete noisy channel to the uninformed receiver who makes a decision.
 The sender's strategy or {\em code} assigns to each state of nature a specific signal or ``codeword'' that is the input to the channel.
 The receiver's strategy decodes the distorted signal that is the channel output as one of the possible states.
 Both players receive a (possibly different) positive payoff only if the state is decoded correctly, otherwise payoff zero.

 In equilibrium, the receiver decodes the channel output as the state with highest expected payoff.
-When all states get equal receiver payoff, the receiver condition is the well-known ``maximum likelihood'' decoding in the special case of uniform priors and equal utilities.
+When all states get equal receiver payoff, the receiver condition is the well-known MAP decoding rule (MacKay, 2003, p.~305).
 The equilibrium condition for the sender means that she chooses for each state the prescribed codeword as her best response, that is, no other channel input has a higher probability of being decoded correctly with the given receiver strategy.

-A {\em Nash code} is a code together with a best-response decoding that defines a Nash equilibrium.
+A {\em Nash code} is a code together with a best-response decoding function that defines a Nash equilibrium.
 So we assume the straightforward equilibrium condition for the receiver and require that the code fulfills the more involved sender condition.
 (Of course, both conditions are necessary for equilibrium.)